-The budgeted allocation for employee related costs for the 2018/19 financial year totals R263 million, which equals 38 % of the total operating expenditure.
-The 7.36% increase in this expenditure is the same % that was used for the past 3 financial years, the municipality opted not to use the CPI inflation rate because of the ongoing salary negotiations we can avoid under budgeting.
+The budgeted allocation for employee related costs for the 2018/19 financial year totals R271 million, which equals 38 % of the total operating expenditure.
+This item increased by 6.6% as per Salga Circular 19/2018.

 Remuneration of Councillors

 The cost associated with the remuneration of councillors is determined by the Minister of Cooperative Governance and Traditional Affairs in accordance with the Remuneration of Public Office Bearers Act, 1998 (Act 20 of 1998).
 The most recent proclamation in this regard has been taken into account in compiling the Municipality's budget.